 Estimation of combined errors (Informative)

-Estimate of combined maximum permissible error based on the requirements of this Recommendation
+Estimate of combined maximum permissible error (CMPE) based on the requirements of this Recommendation

 This Recommendation permits a base maximum permissible error plus an error shift caused by influence quantities.
 The actual error of a complying meter when in use could therefore exceed the base maximum permissible error.
 There is a need to estimate an overall maximum permissible error that indicates the largest error that can reasonably be attributed to a meter type that complies with this Recommendation.
 This entails estimating the errors of a measurement of an arbitrary meter within the rated operating conditions.